manoloesparta/hnjournal/README.md

 This is a project whose purpose is to store hackernews top articles and be able to view them randomly.
 This comes from the fact that some articles are timeless and can be stored in a fashion like a web archive.

-This is divided into three programs
+This project divided into three programs

 * Cronjob: This is the scrapper that gets the articles from hackernews into the mongodb database.
 * API: This is the way we extern the articles stored to consume with any type of client.